Table of Contents

 Please read this blog for details:

-BIM Model provides a huge benefit when it comes to quality and accuracy of the design model and for lighting model, it adds further benefit such as linking to GIS (Geographic Information system) of power cables, voltage drops, photometric data and other parameters to the main control system for maintenance purposes.
+BIM Model provides a huge benefit when it comes to quality and accuracy of the design model and for the lighting model, it adds further benefits such as linking to GIS (Geographic Information system) of power cables, voltage drops, photometric data and other parameters to the main control system for maintenance purposes.

 To understand the advantages of BIM, please read this blog for details:

 Hope this blog gives you some clarity on Road Lighting Design.
-Please feel free to like, share and comments.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
-Pooja’s background in teaching gives her a sophisticated grasp on even on the most tedious aspect of course building.
+Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.